Featured

 Anyone lacking the patience to read through Gallison’s journal in chronological order may enjoy these individual entries, which draw interest well beyond their place in any given year.

 Volume A opens with Gallison’s telling of his ambitions for the journal.
-He began it in early 1807, in part to make up for deficiencies in his Harvard education that was due to finish that spring.
+Beginning it in early 1807, his senior year, he intended, in part, to use it to compensate for deficiencies in his Harvard education.
 Already, we see evidence of precocious learnedness, serious intent, and considerable narrative skill.

-Only a few months later, Gallison’s expulsion from Harvard amounted to his first adult trauma.
-Lengthy reflection on the “Cabbage Rebellion” protesting against the quality of dining hall food crystallized both his conservative temperament and affection for Harvard.
-Unfortunately, he also decided— almost uniquely in his class— to honor his oath never to return unless all his classmates were forgiven.
+Only a few months later, Gallison’s expulsion from Harvard created the first trauma of his adult life.
+Lengthy reflection on his role in the “Cabbage Rebellion”— a protest against the quality of dining hall food— crystallized both his conservative temperament and affection for Harvard.
+In tension with these sentiments— and almost uniquely in his class— he elected to honor his oath never to return unless all his classmates were forgiven.
 Harvard eventually found a face-saving way to bring him back into the fold, granting him an honorary master’s after it was clear that he would never accept the BA.
 But it was a long and hard trial for his conscience.

 Next, we have two entries from the busy summer of 1812.
 The first airs out some arguments presented by Federalists who were happy to borrow Jeffersonian tactics– namely, threats of nullification and secession– to put a spoke in the wheel of the Madison administration as it prepared for war against Britain.
 Temperamental and cultural favor toward Britain (or, at least, opposition to Democratic-Republicans and France) led many politicians to abandon ideological positions when convenient.